EDortta/YeAPF/readme.md

 While you're free to use whatever CSS Framework you like, we deliver some samples and skeletons using BootStrap, Milligram, Materialize, Pure and Skeleton CSS frameworks you're free to use what yo do believe is better for your needs.

 ## Databases
 You can use what do you prefer to keep your data (SQL, NoSQL, Graph) PDO or not... whatever.
-Meanwhile, we do offer a set of functions that are ready to work with MariaDB (MySQL), Firebird (Interbase) and Postgresql.
+Meanwhile, we do offer a set of functions that are ready to work with MariaDB (MySQL), Firebird (Interbase) and Postgresql,

 You just write your sql command an use these functions to query/update your data as you always do.
 But, if you use SQL92, you can just switch from one database to another with not so much suffering.